-- Deceiving another person with subterfuge (pretending to be a computer technician or mechanic for example);
+- Tricking another person with subterfuge (pretending to be a computer technician or mechanic, for example);

-- In order to convince her/him to deliver a property (phone, motorcycle) to be repaired;
+- In order to convince the victom to hand over a good (phone, motorcycle) to be repaired;

 - Which is taken, transferred and not returned.

-To prove the deception, the prosecutor must present evidence that incriminates the accused without leaving any doubt.
-You must show that the victim was cheated when handing over the property under trial.
+To prove false pretenses, the prosecutor must submit evidence that incriminates the defendant beyond any doubt.
+You must show that the victim was deceived at the time of delivering the property that is the subject of the trial.

-- A false receipt, deed, contract or check written and signed by the accused;
+- A false receipt, deed, contract, or check written and signed by the defendant;

 - The testimony of at least two witnesses; or

-Such requirements, required by the California Penal Code, seek to prevent the accused from becoming a victim as well.
+- Such requirements demanded by the California Penal Code seek to prevent the accused from becoming a victim as well.

-Because it could be the case of an agreement between the parties.
-But then one of the parties regrets having given the good to the other person.
+- It could be the case of an agreement between the parties but later one of the parties regrets having given the property to the other person.

-To break the agreement, he/she then falsely accuses the other of using a trick to obtain good.
+- To break the agreement, he then falsely accuses the other of using a deception to obtain the good.

-This modality of the theft crime is similar to that of grand theft by false pretense.
-The only difference is that the victim formally transfers the property to the alleged criminal.
-That is, it transfers the property through the signing of a property title.
+This modality of the crime of robbery is similar to that of grand theft by false pretensions.
+The only difference is that the victim formally assigns the property to the alleged offender.
+That is, they transfer the property through the signing of a property title.

-Although the intention is not that you take possession for its use, enjoyment and full disposition permanently.
+Although the intention is not that they take possession for their use, enjoyment and full disposal permanently.

 The elements that legally define grand theft by trick are these: